sassoftware/viya4-iac-k8s/docs/user/DockerUsage.md

   tf output -state /workspace/terraform.tfstate
 ```

-To display complex or hidden items in the output pass those values to the output command:
+To display complex or hidden items in the output, pass those values to the `output` command:

 ```bash
 docker run --rm --group-add root \